McGill School of Architecture: John Bland Canadian Architecture Collection

 The Canadian Architecture Collection (CAC) is one of the McGill Libraries' Special Collections.
 It is located on the fourth floor of the Redpath Library building.
 Students and professors at the Schools of Architecture and Urban Planning are required to document their work and entrust it with the Canadian Architecture Collection for safe-keeping, and several Canadian architects also bequeath their archives to the collection.

 As of 2020, the Collection consisted of over 200,000 drawings, photographs, slides, models and maps as well as 400 metres of papers of nineteenth- and twentieth-century architects in Canada.
 The largest fond of major Canadian architects is that of Moshe Safdie, who donated his archives to the collection with an ongoing bequest since 1990.
 The CAC also includes at least 770 papers from the course "History of Architecture in Canada".

 Architecture Slide Library

 The Architecture Slide Library contains more than 40,000 images, of which nineteenth- and twentieth-century images are the most heavily used.
-They are stored in Room 310 of the Macdonald-Harrington building, while slides from earlier periods are stored in the Media Centre.
+They are now part of the John Bland Canadian Architecture Collection.